paoloruiz/ootp-pt-analysis/README.md

 in the terminal and check the output folder.

 To add columns to different sheets, see the worksheet_headers.py file in the output_utils folder

+To see how calculating babip works, look at the `calculate_babip.py` file.